-The reason it is necessary to appeal to God for objective morals is because without them, we can't justify universal moral obligation.
+The reason it is necessary to appeal to God for objective morals is that without them, we can't justify universal moral obligation.
 But, before we go further we need to answer two questions.
 Morals are abstractions, not found under rocks, or a laboratory.
 They are "of the mind."
 If morals are objective, then it means that they are not subject to human beliefs and intentions.
 The only way to justify objective morals is with a universal moral lawgiver.

 - What are objective morals?

 - What is an example of an objective moral?

-In the context of our discussion, an "objective moral" would be a moral truth that is not based upon a person's subjective experience, that applies to all people, and does not change with circumstances.
+In the context of our discussion, an "objective moral" would be a moral truth that is not based on a person's subjective experience, that applies to all people and does not change with circumstances.
 By contrast, a subjective moral would be a moral that is based on opinion and does not apply universally.
 For example, one person might think that drinking alcoholic beverages is wrong, where another person has no problem with it.
 This would be an example of a subjective moral based upon personal preference.

 Example of an Objective Moral

 "It is always wrong for anyone to torture babies to death merely for their personal pleasure."

 - This statement is universally applied to everyone all the time, "It is always wrong for anyone..."

 - "...merely for their personal pleasure" designates the reason the action is performed.
 There are no other conditions.